 Informational meetings will be held during each year, at which you can learn about preparing for the internship application process.
-Watch for memos notifying you of these meetings.
+Watch for emails and the 780 schedule for notification about these meetings.
+The DCT and aDCT will meet with students who are applying to internship to discuss materials, sites, and interviews.